-We currently do not have any commercialized products or any source of revenue.
+We currently have not launched any commercialized products or have any significant source of revenue.

 Stock-Based Compensation

 The Company records compensation expense associated with stock options and other forms of equity compensation.

 The Company grants to certain employees stock options that vest over a requisite service period or with the attainment of performance milestones over which the Company has control of the timing required to satisfy.
 A compensation charge is recorded over the service period or the probable period estimated to satisfy the performance condition.
 The probability of vesting is updated at each reporting period and compensation is adjusted prospectively.